 -

 Use a Stadiometer: A stadiometer is a specialized measuring device used to measure height accurately.
 It consists of a vertical ruler attached to a flat headpiece that can be lowered to the top of the head.
-When using a stadiometer, ensure that the person is standing straight with their heels, buttocks, and upper back against the vertical ruler.
+When using a stadiometer, see to it that the person is standing straight with their heels, buttocks, and upper back against the vertical ruler.
 The head should be in the Frankfort plane, which means that the line from the ear canal to the lower edge of the eye socket is parallel to the floor.

 -